October 27, 2023

 Amazon’s payout threshold is low.
 If you elect to receive payments via direct deposit or gift card, the payment threshold is 10 USD.
 Payments issued by check have a threshold of 100 USD.

-The program is available in 13 countries and 10 languages, which makes it a global affiliate program.
+The program is available in 20 countries and multiple languages, making it a global affiliate program.

 Amazon is a well-established company that is trusted by millions of customers globally.
 It has millions of products to promote.
 It’s an online department store with over 20 product categories, including books, computers, luggage, pet supplies, and more.
 That makes promoting and directing traffic to Amazon easy, and shoppers don’t hesitate to buy.
 Affiliates in any niche can easily find goods to market.